Lost-Outpost/simplicity-of-skyrim/README.md

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your saves will be kept, but please check each update changelog to see if the update is save compatible.
 Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+# Existing Saves
+This modist is designed to be able to be added to existing saves.
+Please follow [these](https://github.com/Lost-Outpost/simplicity-of-skyrim/blob/main/EXISTINGSAVE.md) instructions to ensure your save is imported smoothly.

 # Startup